 Positioning of the camera

-To work with Wall Measurement beta, it is important to capture each image at an equal height.
+To work with Wall Measurement beta, it is important to capture each image at an equal height (distance from the camera lens to the floor).
 With this given height, HoloBuilder then enables you to accurately measure parts of your virtual 360° scene.
 As for now, it is best to set the height of the lens to approximately 63 inches (160cm).
 But, you can also choose any other height and change the settings in HoloBuilder accordingly.
 It is very important that you set the camera lens to the height you want to use and not only the tripod, e.g., with the Theta S still having about 2.8 inches (7cm) extra from the bottom to the lens, the measuring would become inaccurate.
 The more accurate the height of the lens, the better the measuring results will be when editing the scene.

 At the moment, it is only possible to measure any objects or other aspects in a 360° scene that are in a 90° relation to the floor (e.g. walls, windows, doors, beams etc.).
 Make sure the room you want to insert the wall measurements in has a flat floor with an equal height.
 If the floor has a different height in some areas, the in the editor specified height will not apply there and any measurements will become inaccurate.
 Furthermore, for the calculations of a wall, there needs to be a visible intersection of the real wall and the floor with a 90° angle.
 Otherwise, it will not be possible to place the virtual wall correctly on which the measurements are placed.